koolaji/ansible/README.md

 - Verify that the target system is a supported Ubuntu version
 - Ensure the user has sufficient privileges

-### Docker Command Not Found
+### GitLab Installation Issues

+- Ensure Docker and Docker Compose are properly installed
-- Check if the installation completed successfully
+- Check if ports 80, 443, and 22 are available
-- Verify that the PATH includes the Docker binary location
+- Verify that the server has sufficient resources (CPU, RAM, disk space)
+- Check GitLab logs: `docker compose logs -f`

 ## License